rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/about-rancher-agents.md

 ### cattle-cluster-agent

 The `cattle-cluster-agent` is used to connect to the Kubernetes API of [Rancher Launched Kubernetes](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) clusters.
 The `cattle-cluster-agent` is deployed using a Deployment resource.
+It will always prefer control plane nodes over workers.

 ### cattle-node-agent

 The `cattle-node-agent` is used to interact with nodes in a [Rancher Launched Kubernetes](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) cluster when performing cluster operations.
 Examples of cluster operations are upgrading Kubernetes version and creating/restoring etcd snapshots.
+The `cattle-node-agent` is used as fallback option to connect to the Kubernetes API of [Rancher Launched Kubernetes](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) clusters when `cattle-cluster-agent` is unavailable.
 The `cattle-node-agent` is deployed using a DaemonSet resource to make sure it runs on every node.
-The `cattle-node-agent` is used as fallback option to connect to the Kubernetes API of [Rancher Launched Kubernetes](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) clusters when `cattle-cluster-agent` is unavailable.

 ### Scheduling rules

-The `cattle-cluster-agent` uses a fixed fixed set of tolerations (listed below, if no controlplane nodes are visible in the cluster) or dynamically added tolerations based on taints applied to the controlplane nodes.
+The `cattle-cluster-agent` uses a fixed set of tolerations (listed below, if no controlplane nodes are visible in the cluster) or dynamically added tolerations based on taints applied to the controlplane nodes such that if controlplane nodes are present in the cluster, the cluster agent's tolerations will be replaced with tolerations matching the taints on the controlplane nodes.
 This structure allows for [Taint based Evictions](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions) to work properly for `cattle-cluster-agent`.
-The default tolerations are described below.
-If controlplane nodes are present the cluster, the tolerations will be replaced with tolerations matching the taints on the controlplane nodes.
+The default tolerations are described below:

 | Component              | nodeAffinity nodeSelectorTerms             | nodeSelector | Tolerations                                                                    |
 | ---------------------- | ------------------------------------------ | ------------ | ------------------------------------------------------------------------------ |